-“Since the presidential election, the eyes of the world have been on the White House … particularly troubling are the global implications – how well will the US Eagle relate to the Dragon, not to mention the Bear.
-Are we now in a new volatile and a particularly dangerous era of uncertainty and instability.
-It is not like there aren’t enough problems around the world beforehand anyway, with global climate change, warfare, terrorism, massive flows of refugees, the continuing aftershocks of the global financial crash, extreme inequalities growing between and within nations.
-So the question in Australia is how do we be responding to this situation is in all of our thoughts. the Australian government, as you know, has been working on a Foreign Policy White Paper, many NGOs and individuals have made submissions, but as in the note, advertising tonight’s meeting pointed out it is sometimes seen that the government is not really that interested in this sort of public consultation process.
-It is not clear whether DFAT even wanted to hear from the public and the process has been very constrained by the start, but there are alternative voices in the debate on foreign policy in Australia and they deserve to be heard.”
+So the question in Australia is how do we best respond to this situation. the Australian government, as you know, has been working on a Foreign Policy White Paper, many NGOs and individuals have made submissions, but as in the note, advertising tonight’s meeting pointed out it is sometimes seen that the government is not really that interested in this sort of public consultation process.
+It is not clear whether DFAT even wanted to hear from the public and the process has been very constrained by the start.
+However, there are alternative voices in the debate on foreign policy in Australia and they deserve to be heard.Professor Frank Stilwell

 “There is very little support around Australia’s foreign aid program not because people disagree with humanitarian aid, quite the opposite, 75% of the population support aid for humanitarian purposes because most people disagree with using aid for Australian commercial or security purposes.
 Only 12% of the population in a poll conducted by ANU a couple of years ago said they supported using aid for Australian commercial and security purposes.
 The governments’ current paradigm, what they call the new paradigm of Australian foreign policy and of Australian aid which is simply to pursue Australian interest is not supported by the bulk of the population.”